 Despite living in one of the most affluent counties in the country, many young people throughout Surrey are currently living in poverty.
 These county-wide pockets of deprivation place strains on families which often results in family breakdown, domestic violence, hazardous drinking and high levels of debt.

-- There are an estimated 12,000 young carers (and many more with caring responsibilities not officially classed as carers).
+- In Surrey there are an estimated 14,000 young carers (and many more with caring responsibilities not officially classed as carers)

 In addition, Surrey also has: